mtzfactory/nango/docs/docs/reference/SDKs/node-client-reference.md

 After connect has succeeded you Nango client is ready to start sending commands to the server.
 If you send commands before `connect` has succeeded you may get exceptions and messages will be lost.

 ## registerConnection method
-You use the `registerConnection` method to create a new connection object on the server.
-If you are not familiar with the concept of a connection in Nango please check the [Framework Overview](understand-nango/framework-overview.md).

-You must register a connection for the (user id, integration) pair before you can trigger an action for it.
+You must register a connection, with the `registerConnection` method, for a user/Integration combination before you can trigger an action for it.
+In particular, the connection stores information such as the credentials of the user to access the 3rd-party system.

 The registerConnection method takes a number of parameters:
 ```ts